ErikLXIV/GeoStuff/README.md

 GeoStuff
 ========

-Geo-enabled stuff...

-GeoEvent driven campaign-radar and virtual contracts for geoenabling organizations are two upcoming projects.
+GeoEvent driven Campaign-Radar and Virtual Contracts for geoenabled cooperation between organizations are two upcoming projects.
-Contact me if you find this interesting and want to know more.
+Contact me if this sounds interesting and you want to know more.

 /E